 Balule Private Game Reserve consists of 40 000 hectares of prime game reserve and forms part of the Greater Kruger National Park.
-The park is home not only to the much sought after Big Five, but also an incredible variety of other wildlife – antelope, big cats, wild dogs, giraffe, zebra to name a few – and birdlife.
+The park is home not only to the much sought after Big Five of Africa but also an incredible variety of other wildlife – antelope, big cats, wild dogs, giraffe, zebra to name a few – and birdlife.

 With the perennial Olifants River flowing through it, Balule is a prime game- and bird-watching area and allows limited numbers of visitors, ensuring that you get the best possible game-viewing opportunities.